plannerstack/map-data-issues/README.md

 Otp has a debug layer which can help you identify issues and anaylze logic behind trip planning To enable debug layers:

 1. Go to planner.plannerstack.com or a trip url.

 2. At the end of the url ad: /?debug_layers=true

-3. At the top right corner multiple layers can now be selected:https://cloud.githubusercontent.com/assets/10044515/10483652/c56e8986-7280-11e5-8546-70e96691c985.png
+3. At the top right corner multiple layers can now be selected: [example](https://cloud.githubusercontent.com/assets/10044515/10483652/c56e8986-7280-11e5-8546-70e96691c985.png)
+4.
 4. you can select:

   a) Wheelchair acces: Every path or place which is wheelchair accesible
   b) Bike safety: All paths where travel by bike is possible
   c) Travel permissions: Shows all the path accesible by foot which might not be on the map.
 For example how to get around a train station etc.

 #OpenStreetMap
 OpenStreetMap is an openly licensed map of the world being created by volunteers and is editable by everyone who wants to contribute